 Bumped and accused

 Zorica of Ft.
-Lauderdale said her child was allowed to "wander around the airport" with no supervision and Julia of Allen, Texas, complained that her son was bumped from a flight, then accused of being intoxicated.
+Lauderdale said her child was allowed to "wander around the airport" with no supervision and Julia of Allen, Texas, said her son was bumped from a flight, then accused of being intoxicated.

 "Unaccompanied minor was stranded at airport and held against his will, sequestered, not allowed to make or receive phone calls to his family and therefore falsely imprisoned by AA personnel for several hours," she said.
 "They tried to arrange for a hotel voucher for the child, they also falsely accused him of being intoxicated and gave him a breathylyzer test -- then lied to me his parent about the whole incident."